-Chanteur Rockabilly US né Louis Terence Josie, le 14 juillet 1938 à Medina (Ohio), Lou Josie a enregistré pour Argo Records de Chicago (Illinois) (58), Herald (58) et Baton Records de New York (59).
+Chanteur Rock 'n' Roll US né Louis Terence Josie, le 14 Juillet 1938 à Medina (Ohio), Lou Josie a enregistré pour Argo Records de Chicago (Illinois) (58), Herald (58) et Baton Records de New York (59).
 Il a aussi utilisé le nom de Jimmy King.

 14th, 1938 in Medina Ohio, Louis Terence Josie is a son of a steel worker.
 His